ghitacornel/testSpring/readme.txt

     Generally it is accepted that container will resolve all bean dependencies before invoking any kind of @PostConstruct provided method.
     Combinations of such injection methods (constructor/setter/field) [are]/[are not] allowed depending on the container.
+    Order of resolving dependency injection is container specific.
     Combinations of declared in class or in an external configuration file of such dependencies [are]/[are not] allowed depending on the container.
     Usually containers expect from their managed beans to define a no private no arguments constructor.